 The Optimal Thyroid Levels

 Even if your doctor does order a complete thyroid function test panel, they’re usually relying on “normal” thyroid test results reference ranges that are too broad and often inaccurate.
 When lab reference ranges for a healthy thyroid were created, it was later discovered that people who already had thyroid dysfunction were included in those ranges!

 Because of this, in 2003, the American Association of Clinical Endocrinologists recommended that the lab reference ranges for thyroid test results become more narrow.
 Yet still today, most doctors and laboratories haven’t updated their practices for optimal thyroid levels.

 In my clinic, I found that the ranges below are where my patients (and myself) thrived, not just lived!
-I listened to my patients and took how they were feeling into account as well.6
+I listened to my patients and took how they were feeling into account as well.5